EDataScriptware/UmbrellaCorporation/README.md

 # (WIP) Umbrella Corporation CRUD Application

 ## Description
-A CRUD application for employees and soon expansion on projects such as biological viruses (T-Virus), artificial intelligence project (Red Queen), humanoid project (Alexia Ashford) and other similar projects to be reviewed.
+*Project started on May 04, 2021.* A CRUD application for employees and soon expansion on projects such as biological viruses (T-Virus), artificial intelligence project (Red Queen), humanoid project (Alexia Ashford) and other similar projects to be reviewed.
 In a reference and inspiration to the Resident Evil franchise by CAPCOM.

 ## Current Stack Development